DineshA055/flask-app-simple/README.md

    step9 :- if you want to run the application only in your machineip
    step10 :- Go to instance ->security group -> allow -> port 5000 with myip

+last you can see the applicaton expose to 5000 port you can see application running in browser as well in container
+    incase if you want to stop container
+       $docker (contanerID)